tooxie/shiva-server/README.rst

     }

-Have in mind
+Keep in mind
 ------------

 * Due to legal issues lyric-providers are not allowed to send the complete text, but just a small snippet considered "Fair Use".
-* Insted, they are forced to send traffic to their website in order to track users.
+* Instead, they are forced to send traffic to their website in order to track users.

   + For more info read http://api.wikia.com/wiki/LyricWiki_API#FAQs